 Dos and Don'ts of Decorating a Fish Tank

 The sky is truly the limit when it comes to adding decorations to fish tanks.
 You can even get a miniature replica of Bikini Bottom or Stonehenge if that is what you are into.
 Pet store shelves are lined with fake rocks, corals, and sunken ships, as well as many other oddities.
 These items have been specifically designed to be in fish tanks.
 This means that the materials used will not deteriorate when submerged in water for long periods of time.

 There are a few things to keep in mind when picking out decorations for your tank.
 You need to know exactly how big the bottom of your tank is.
 You also need to keep in mind anything else you might already have.
 Are you adding plants?
 How many?
 The last thing you need to keep in mind is exactly what you want your tank to look like.
 Many people often go overboard when it comes to picking out decorations for their tank.
 It can be really easy to do, and let's face it, it's really fun to pick things out for your tank.
 Just keep in mind how much space you have to work with.
 Do you really have room for that sunken ship, fake corals, and the giant treasure chest?
 Sometimes simpler is better.
-One large piece and a couple of smaller pieces are all you need, especially if you are adding plants.
+One large piece and a couple of smaller pieces are all you need, especially if you are adding plants, either live or fake.